-The following tips will help you to get past the grief of being a beginner musician, break through discouragement and keep you coming back to voice or music lessons.
+The following tips will help you to get past the grief of being a beginner musician, and breakthrough discouragement and keep you coming back to voice or music lessons.

 Be Kind to Yourself

 Every great musician had to start at the beginning.
 Accept where you are at and trust you will get better with practice.